Form Basics - Exercise 1

 In the Explorer dialog that opens you will find the KML output:

-Open the output file created by FME with Google Earth (double clicking it should open it in Google Earth by default).
+Open the output file created by FME with "Data Inspector" (right click and open with).
 You will see the parks that are visited highlighted as green areas and the bike path taken to visit all of them as a red line:

 **NOTE**